Aussie data centre for Centrify as demand for local IDaaS grows

-The new data centre, along with the vendor’s pre-existing data centres in Singapore, Japan, the United States, Europe and Brazil, extends the reach of the Centrify cloud ‘to better serve APAC customers and meet Australian data sovereignty requirements’, Centrify says.
+The new data center, along with the vendor’s pre-existing data centers in Singapore, Japan, the United States, Europe and Brazil, extends the reach of the Centrify cloud ‘to better serve APAC customers and meet Australian data sovereignty requirements’, Centrify says.

 Niall King, Centrify senior director APAC sales, says Australia’s rapid adoption of cloud services also supported the decision.

 Gartner has predicted the Australian public cloud market will hit $4.15 billion this year.